-Considered by many watch enthusiasts as an entry-level “Swiss Made” watch of choice, the famous Trident C60 has recently got significantly smaller.
+Considered by many enthusiasts as an entry-level “Swiss Made” watch of choice, the Trident C60 has recently got significantly smaller.
 As the bulky 42 millimeters of the original model were often too massive for buyers of the skinny type, this Chr.
 Ward C61 Trident-Pro will probably fit any medium- and small-sized wrist.
 And if you think that orange is just too bright for you (and it is, just trust me), there are two more color combinations to choose from.

 As I have already mentioned in the first paragraph of this brief review, the new wristwatch is delivered in a reworked body, which is visibly smaller than the previous iteration of the Trident.